Star Shearing Season -- Transient Signals in Wave-like Dark Matter Experiments from Black Hole Formation: Introduction

 However, these experiments may also have interesting sensitivity to other, in particular transient, signals.
 This is what we will pursue in this paper.
 In particular, we will consider the possibility that such a signal is generated when large amounts of ordinary matter are converted into a black hole.
 This could be when a star ends its life in a supernova (SN) explosion or in a situation where a neutron star in a binary with a black hole or another neutron star merges into a black hole.
 While here we only pursue the phenomenology and leave a detailed theoretical description to future work, we have the following very simplistic, qualitative physical picture in mind, cf.~Fig.~\ref{fig:cartoon}.
 Let us consider a light scalar field linearly coupled to matter, e.g. baryons.
 Before the SN explosion, the matter density sources an extended Yukawa-type field around the star.
 During a SN explosion, a significant fraction of the baryons ends in the black hole and therefore cannot source the bosonic field anymore (another part is ``blown away'').
 The corresponding part of the field outside of the BH now does not have a source anymore (black holes having no hair~\cite{Israel:1967wq,Israel:1967za,Carter:1971zc,Ruffini:1971bza,Carter:2009nex,Robinson:1975bv,Carter:1979wef,Mazur:2000pn}) and may be (partially) released.
 While a certain fraction (perhaps roughly half) ends in the black hole, the remainder could propagate outside leading to a sizable field wave propagating outwards.
 Upon arriving at Earth this can then induce a transient signal in experiments searching for light bosons.
 This signal is directly correlated in time to other observable effects of the SN (e.g. light, or neutrinos) or merger event (e.g. gravitational waves).
 This provides a clear signature and can be used to discriminate from backgrounds.
 Moreover, as we will also detail in the following, the expected frequency spectrum of the signal is linked to the size of the progenitor object, thereby providing another interesting feature.
 Similar effects would not only be expected from linear couplings but also from other types of coupling (see, e.g.~\cite{Hook:2017psm,Balkin:2021zfd,Balkin:2023xtr} for examples in the case of axion-like particles).
 We can also imagine that the field (or at least a sizable fraction of its energy) is concentrated in a localized scalar field configuration linked to the existence of a dense clump of matter coupled to the light bosonic field, instead of having a long-range $\sim 1/r$ behaviour.
 Remarkably, the signal's shape (power spectrum) can clearly distinguish between Yukawa-like and compact sources.
+At this point we would like to stress the limitations of our simplistic modelling.
+A more definite prediction of the signal will need to take into account the dynamics of the collapse and the resulting evolution of the scalar field as well as gravitational effects, including the amount of field energy absorbed into the black hole during formation as well as that remaining bound to it (cf.~\cite{Barranco:2012qs,Cardoso:2022nzc} for some work in this direction).\footnote{We would like to thank the anonymous referee for noting these points.} Importantly this can include features such as the expected range of frequencies.
+We will comment on this in a bit more detail in Sec.~\ref{subsection:modeling}, but more detailed calculations are beyond the scope of the present work.
+In this light, our simplistic modelling and the signals derived from it should be taken only as illustrative of the range of possibilities.